inbo/data-publication/datasets/zomerganzen-events/metadata.md

 2012-2014 RINSE (www.rinse-europe.eu, Reducing the Impact of Non-native Species in Europe), Interreg IVA 2 Seas project co-funded by the European Regional Development fund (EFRO)

 Since 2015, data collection is funded by INBO (INBOPRJ-10201).

-## Study area description

-In the initial stages, data from the simultaneous counts of summering geese were gathered at the level of the two westernmost provinces in Flanders (West Flanders, East Flanders), as these were considered in the Invexo and RINSE project's area.
-These are provincies with high numbers of summering geese, with several species under management (greater Canada goose, Egyptian goose, greylag goose).
-Here, a set of counting areas with confirmed presence of geese was selected and maintained as the sample study area over the years.
-Since 2014, management has been upscaled to other provinces.
-Therefore, counts are organised at the level of the whole Flanders region since.

-## Design description

-The dataset includes over 6,000 presence occurrences, as well as over 24,000 absence occurrences.
-The sampling protocol for the majority of the occurrences are simultaneous counts.
-Here, the number of individuals of different geese species in a fixed set of areas is determined.
-Counts are performed within the same weekend to avoid double counting.
-Simultaneous counts were organised yearly since 2008 and take place the first weekend after July 15th, the best period for monitoring the summering population of geese.
-These counts are performed by professional INBO employees as well as experienced birdwatchers from Natuurpunt using a standardized field protocol.
-Data are recorded in a citizen science portal (http://waarnemingen.be/waarnemingen_projecten.php?project=231).
-However, the dataset also comprises opportunistic field observations from the same portal outside this period.
-Furthermore, data are derived from management actions, such as fertility reduction (egg shaking and pricking), the use of Larsen traps (for Egyptian goose), and the execution of moult captures.
-Here, the individuals in the dataset were actually removed from the environment.
-The aim of the data collection is management follow-up and evaluation.
-Consequently, caution is advised when using these data for trend analysis, distribution range calculation, niche modeling or other.
-Issues with the dataset can be reported at https://github.com/LifeWatchINBO/data-publication/tree/master/datasets/zomerganzen-events

 ## References